Lynn A. Herald, CFA, Financial Advisor,

 In 2002, after a personal, life-altering event with the premature death of her Mother from ovarian cancer, Lynn changed her career objectives.
 She credits her late mother for inspiring her to pursue her dream to live abroad and be an entrepreneur.
 In 2003, Lynn set out to pursue this dream by enrolling in an MBA program in 2003, which took her to Madrid, London and Santiago, Chile, and helped her to achieve another goal of becoming bilingual in Spanish.
 From Santiago, Lynn set her sights on Buenos Aires, Argentina where she moved in 2004 to fulfill her entrepreneurial aspirations.

-With this proactive approach to managing her life and career, Lynn joined Morgan Stanley Smith Barney as a Financial Advisor in October, 2009.
+With this proactive approach to managing her life and career, Lynn joined Morgan Stanley Smith Barney as a Financial Advisor in October, 2009 and moved to Wells Fargo Advisors in 2012.
 Lynn feels that her practice’s focus on women entrepreneurs and executives enables her to combine her livelihood with her passion for encouraging women to embrace and manage their wealth.
 Her biggest challenge is often in getting women to put their financial household as a top priority.
 “Women tend to take care of everyone else before themselves.”
 So Lynn is trying to change these attitudes when it comes to women’s financial health by encouraging women to metaphorically “put on their own financial oxygen mask first before trying to help others.”

-Lynn also notes that women have unique investment needs because they tend to live longer (30% of women live into their 90s!), but earn less money than men do, and have less savings for retirement (typically because of time taken out of the workforce for childbearing.)
+Lynn also notes that women have unique investment needs because they tend to live longer but often earn less money than men do, and have less savings for retirement (typically because of time taken out of the workforce for childbearing.)
 Lynn feels we need to break the cultural stereotype that men take care of the finances because it conflicts with reality – women are typically the “Chief Purchasing Officer” for a household, yet tend to be in denial regarding their own financial security.
 For Lynn, such attitudes can change only with financial literacy training for young girls and with wealth planning education for women.

 In sum, Lynn truly strives to live in the present, in body, mind and spirit, while helping her clients to plan for their financial future.
 As such, Lynn urges her clients to stay focused on their unique bucket list and reminds everyone that “having no plan is planning to fail.”